mmegps/mmegps.github.io/about.md

 permalink: /about/
 ---

-I am a proud member of a London based start-up with passionate people leveraging state-of-the-art technology to simplify professionals’ work-life.
+I am a proud member of a London based scale-up with passionate people leveraging state-of-the-art technology to simplify professionals’ work-life.

 This blog has been initiated to cover some musings of my passionate endeavours into the art and science of Management Innovation.
 I did my PhD in Management Innovation under Prof. Patrick Reinmoeller at Cranfield University.